 Or, if they're feeling energetic, they could walk up the Greenway to the North End and stop for an espresso at one of the bakery/cafes along Hanover Street.

 Or, they could head down the Greenway to Chinatown, and try out one of the fun contemporary Asian restaurants.

 Both the North End and Chinatown are about a 10 minute walk from BHH.
-If your parents decide to walk but get tired, they'll easily find prenty fo seating along the Greenway.
+If your parents decide to walk but get tired, they'll easily find plenty of seating along the Greenway.

 If the kids want to work off some energy, pack a frisbee in your carry-on.
 They'll find plenty of places on the Greenway to toss it around, plus the Greenway has lots of activities for kids - splash pools, grassy lawns for playing, a carousel, and even a zipline.
 Check out our suggestions for things to do on the Greenway and also our self-guided Greenway walking tour.

 If you walk up the Greenway, the New England Aquarium is on the waterfront, just before you reach the North End - huge hit with kids and adults, and a great rainy day activity just in case our fickle weather doesn't cooperate.

-You could also walk along part or all of the Freedom Trail if you're interesting - it gives you a fascinating look at some of Boston's earliest history.
-Go one way, and you'll end up in the North End where you can visit Paul Revere's house.
+You could walk along part or all of the Freedom Trail if you're interested - it gives you a fascinating look at some of Boston's earliest history.
+Go north, and you'll end up in the North End where you can visit Paul Revere's house.

 Head the other way, and you'll get to Boston Common.
 Across from the Common is the Public Garden where you'll find the Make Way for Ducklings statues (popular with kids) and a gorgeous shallow lagoon where you can take a spin on a swan boat.